AnnaPostek/Tree/README.md

 $ mvn clean install
 $ mvn compile

-After that the result appear on consol
+After that the result appear on console